Skip to main content

 3 min read

-The researcher who first gave machines the ability to recognize objects is now turning his attention to something bigger: space.
-After years of building vision models that can label cats, read street signs and sort millions of images, he argues that the next frontier isn’t more data—it’s the world itself.
-He points to the gap between what AI can do on a screen and what it can do in a room, on a street, or in orbit.
+The researcher who first gave machines the ability to recognize objects is now looking up, at space.
+After years of building vision models that could label cats, read street signs and sort millions of pictures, he says the next frontier isn’t more data, it’s the world itself.
+He points out the gap between what AI can do on a screen and what it can actually do in a room, on a street, or even in orbit.

-*While current state‑of‑the‑art AI can excel at reading, writing, research, and pattern recognition in data, these same models bear fundamental limitations when representing or interacting with the physical world,* Li writes.
-Humans, on the other hand, seem to integrate perception and meaning seamle
+*Current state-of-the-art AI can excel at reading, writing, research and pattern recognition in data, yet these same models have fundamental limits when it comes to representing or interacting with the physical world,* Li writes.
+Humans, on the other hand, appear to blend perception and meaning seamlessly.

 "While current state‑of‑the‑art AI can excel at reading, writing, research, and pattern recognition in data, these same models bear fundamental limitations when representing or interacting with the physical world," Li writes.
 Humans, on the other hand, seem to integrate perception and meaning seamlessly.
 We don't just recognize a coffee mug, we instantly grasp its size, its weight, and where it sits in space.